 Has Monsters stood the test of time?

 Of course, there are other films out there to be argued for.
 Harder, better, faster, stronger.
-Some might argue that Aliens is better than Monsters, or that James Cameron is better than Gareth Edwards.
+Some might argue that Collateral is better than Monsters, or that Michael Mann is better than Gareth Edwards.
 They may well have a point.
 But for me, Monsters will always hold a special place in my heart.
 And 14 years tickling the meridian response does not lie.

 Monsters in conclusion